pattern

 a large indoor facility designed for sports and physical activities

-Ex: After school , many students flock to sports hall to practice their skills and participate in organized sports programs .
+Ex: After school , many students flock to the sports hall to practice their skills and participate in organized sports programs .

 daily words